ChemAI-Lab/GFlowNets-MOpt/README.md

 python driver.py molecule > out.log

 Where molecule can be H2, H4, H6, LiH, BeH2, N2.
 The default bond distance is 1 Angstrom, this can be modified on the gflow_vqe/hamiltonians.py file.
-This can be modified on the hamiltonians.py file.

 On driver.py we can change parameters for GFlowNets like: fig_name, Training rate, number of hid_uinits, number of episodes, update_freq and the random seed,